|One of these things is not like the other.|

 Bad writer.
 Bad.
 No biscuit.

-And as usual, it's not that a writer can't earn it when it comes to a fridging, but they should know what kind of long and deep legacy of bullshittery they're getting themselves into even if they think they "have a good narrative reason" for killing a character.
+And as usual, it's not that a writer can't earn it when it comes to a fridging, but they should know what kind of long and deep legacy of bullshittery they're getting themselves into even if they think they "have a good narrative reason" for killing a character to upset the main character.
 Chiefly because every writer always thinks they have a good narrative reason for everything they do, and believes they are the first person ever sent from on high the creative realm of the gods to deliver the celestial Good Fucking Reason™ for their character deaths and would never ever fall into the same old clichés.

 Does this mean a character can never die?
 Fuck no–waste those puppies.
 Does it mean that the character can't be motivated by rage?
 Hulk out with your bulk out.
 Does it mean that the villain can't kill anyone just to piss the hero off or even leave the body right where they can find it that will cause them the most angst?
 Nope.
 In fact, some villains do exactly that just to turn their asshole up to eleven.
 What it means is that the dying character should be fleshed out enough, vibrant enough, interesting enough that their death resonates with the reader on its own.